valkey-io/valkey-doc/docs/connect/clients/java.md

 #### General Exceptions
 In general, Jedis can throw the following exceptions while executing commands:

-- `JedisConnectionException` - when the connection to Redis is lost or closed unexpectedly.
+- `JedisConnectionException` - when the connection to Valkey is lost or closed unexpectedly.
 Configure failover to handle this exception automatically with Resilience4J and the built-in Jedis failover mechanism.
 - `JedisAccessControlException` - when the user does not have the permission to execute the command or the user ID and/or password are incorrect.
-- `JedisDataException` - when there is a problem with the data being sent to or received from the Redis server.
+- `JedisDataException` - when there is a problem with the data being sent to or received from the Valkey server.
 Usually, the error message will contain more information about the failed command.
 - `JedisException` - this exception is a catch-all exception that can be thrown for any other unexpected errors.

 Conditions when `JedisException` can be thrown: